katiebbugs/kb-code-refactor/README.md

     Added alt statements to HTML images
-    Added id="search-engine-optimization" so nav to it would work Removed segmented Horiseon header for accessibility (site readers) Moved heart emoji in footer to front of the text and put love in it's only place for accessibility (site readers) Rearranged CSS to keep CSS for each section together
+    Added id="search-engine-optimization" so nav to it would work Removed segmented Horiseon header for accessibility (site readers) Moved footer heart emoji to front of text and put love in it's place, for accessibility (site readers) Rearranged CSS to keep CSS for each section together

 ![refactored-site](https://user-images.githubusercontent.com/79028196/111111118-5e74e200-8523-11eb-802b-384284cb0eba.png)